cdibbs/linq2ldap.core/readme.md

 # Linq2Ldap.Core

 This is the core transpiler and parser behind the Linq2Ldap.* NuGet libraries.
-It can transpile C# LINQ Expressions into RFC 1960 LDAP filter strings, and it can parse them back out, again.
+It can transpile C# LINQ Expressions into RFC 4451 (or, optionally, 2254/1960) LDAP filter strings, and it can parse them back out, again.

 If you only want to use the filter transpiler with no additional abstraction, you can do this: